 Dog hip dysplasia is the most common orthopedic disease for medium to large breed dogs and can affect 10%-70% of pure breeds.
-If you are worried your dog may have hip dysplasia, there are several options for treating and reducing symptoms.
+However, If you are worried your dog may have hip dysplasia, there are several options for treating and reducing symptoms.
+CBD for Dog

 What Causes Hip Dysplasia for Dogs?

-Canine hip dysplasia is a disease that deforms the top of the femur where the hip joint grows at a different rate, creating uneven rubbing of the joint cartilage.
-It can cause pain, difficulty moving, and osteoarthritis.
+Canine hip dysplasia is a disease that deforms the top of the femur where the hip joint grows at a different rate, creating uneven rubbing of the joint cartilag.
+Furthermore, It can cause pain, difficulty moving, and osteoarthritis.
 Hip dysplasia often develops during a dog’s juvenile growth phase.

 The American College of Veterinary Surgeons reports that the two leading causes of canine hip dysplasia are: